ADVENTURE AND ENVIRONMENTAL SERVICE PROGRAM

 On day 2, we visit the Alaska Native Heritage Center.
 Experience a private tour where we will visit six authentic life-sized Native dwellings situated in a wooded area around beautiful Lake Tiulana.
 We will learn about the traditional lifeways of Alaska’s diverse Native cultures from one of our Culture Bearers.
 Later in the day, we jump on two wheels to bike on the Tony Knowles Coastal Path, keeping an eye out for resident moose, bald eagles, and other native wildlife!

-kayaking trip and exit glacier (Day 3)
+Kayaking trip and exit Glacier (Day 3)

 Today we drive to Whittier, which is only accessible through a 13,000-foot one-way tunnel.
 From here we sea kayak on Prince William Sound.
 The picturesque surroundings are a wonderful backdrop as we explore a rockery and a waterfall along the way.
 As we continue south, we hike to see and learn about Exit Glacier.
 Derived from the Harding Icefield in the Kenai Mountains, it is sadly a very visible indicator of glacial recession due to climate change.

-Whitewater Rafting the MATANUSKA River (Day 4)
+Whitewater rafting the Matanuska River (Day 4)

 Rafting the Lions Head section of the Matanuska River is an exhilarating adventure through Alaska's wilderness.
 With Class III and IV rapids, it offers an adrenaline rush amid stunning scenery.
 Bald eagles, moose, and bears are possible sightings in this remote, unforgettable Alaskan wilderness experience.

-Visit Kenai National Park & Explore the Kenai Peninsula (Days 5-7)
+Visit Kenai National Park & explore the Kenai Peninsula (Days 5-7)

 Spend a day in Caines Head State Recreation Area.
 This exciting coastal hike offer us unique views of the Kenai Peninsula, the coastal town of Seward, and the opportunity to see abundant wildlife.
 We also spend a day visiting Kenai National Park by boat.
 Majestic glaciers, marine wildlife, and stunning fjords are highlights of this tour, offering chances to see eagles, humpback whales, puffins, and sea otters in their natural habitat.